 What isn’t simple is trying to decode the striation of activity, both physical and metaphysical, that hovers right below the delicate topsoil.
 There are a few places to look for guidance, our own personal Don Juan Matus, if you will.
-Actually, La Muntagna has no shortage of shamans in which to guide one on the ways of the volcano.
+Actually, La Muntagna has no shortage of shamans to guide one in the ways of the volcano.

-Looking at the mountain, in an instant I realized I was a Martian, all of us were who didn’t breathe their first breath with a little of the ash from the volcano.
+Looking at the mountain, I realized I was a Martian, all of us were who didn’t breathe our first breath with a little of the ash from the volcano.
 It’s a strong argument, and I totally understand.
-Something a Hopi elder once told me about his sacred place.
+It's Something a Hopi elder once told me about his sacred place.

 I know, I’m rambling.
 It’s the fever from La Muntagna, I have caught it.
 It was my salvation from a rattled cage in Bordeaux.
 Once again, Italy saves my life, this time with fire.

 So this time, my third trip to Etna, went deeper, darker, but still didn’t penetrate to the real life of the wine and the winemakers.
 I remember Salvo Foti’s invitation again, “Come here in October and crush with us.
 We have a band in the corner, a friscalettu playing the tarantella, and we stomp the grapes.
 It’s a great time.
 You’re welcome to join us.”